joshua-romero/Enterprise-Application-Deployment/README.md

 ## 📋 Overview

-This repository contains **battle-tested PowerShell scripts** designed for automated software deployment in enterprise environments.
+This repository contains PowerShell scripts designed for automated, up-to-date software deployment in enterprise environments.
 Perfect for system administrators, IT professionals, and deployment automation.

 ### 📦 Available Scripts